jvaglivelo/iOS-Supreme-Bot/README.md

 * Written in newest version of Swift

 ## Disclaimers
-1. This bot is not guaranteed to work properly (it will most likely need some work done)
+* This bot is not guaranteed to work properly (it will most likely need some work done)
-2. It is stripped down to be very basic.
+* It is stripped down to be very basic.
 The only way to edit information is by editing the Supreme.swift file
-3. I am not responsible for any misuse of this project (as stated by the Apache License)
+* I am not responsible for any misuse of this project, it is distributed AS-IS
+* I am in no way affiliated with Supreme New York or any of their associates

 ## Instructions
 1. Clone the repository